irem-y/vocabulary_and_translation_gui/README.md

 The GUI has a field where you can enter your phrase expression.
 The <b>Source language</b> drop-down menu allows you to select the language of the word you have entered, or to have the language automatically detected.
 The <b>Target Language</b> drop-down menu allows you to select the target language.

-The <b>Translate</b> button will translate the word or phrase you have entered into the target language.
+The <b>'Translate'</b> button will translate the word or phrase you have entered into the target language.
 The application will also check the spelling of the phrase entered if a source language is given.
-The <b>Add to vocabulary list</b> button allows you to add the entered phrase to a list.
-To save this list, press the <b>Save vocabulary list</b> button.
+The <b>'Add to vocabulary list'</b> button allows you to add the entered phrase to a list and also checks for spelling mistakes.
+To save this list, press the <b>'Save vocabulary list'</b> button.
 After pressing the button, you can choose where you want to save the list and whether you want to save it as an Anki or Excel file.

-To close the window press [x] in the top corner of the interface or th <b>Quit</b> button.
+To close the window press [x] in the top corner of the interface or th <b>'Quit'</b> button.

 ## Testing
 To perform a unit test on the functions used, run pytest: